Navigation

 Then the countdown started as if for a spaceship and the technicians left the launch ramp.
 Buckled up in his seat and wearing his SINN watch, the dummy looked rather lonely.
 The final launch preparations got underway behind a thick glass window in the control center above the test hall.
 Behind sound-insulated walls, a compressor filled a set of air tanks to 150 bar.
 The catapult was held in front of the launch jet with several brake cylinders connected in series.

-With a loud bang, the catapult was released.
+With a loud bang, the catapult was released

 The pressure mounted as the countdown continued – ten seconds left.
 With a bang, the dummy and his watch were flung into the safety belt in 60 milliseconds.
 The dummy’s upper body shot forward like lightning.
 The arm with the watch waved through the opening of the side window.
 After 20 meters, the vehicle body braked to a stop.